Instructional Continuity Planning (ICP)

 Keeping it Simple

-If you do not ordinarily use a lot of technology in your courses, an unexpected campus closure is probably not the time to get yourself and your students adjusted to a completely new way of doing things.
-Good old email messages with reading assignments and prompts for short essays and phone or Skype conversations for one-on-one “office hours” may be perfectly good ways to stay connected during a short term campus closure.
+If you do not ordinarily use a lot of technology in your courses, an unexpected campus closure is not the best time to get yourself and your students adjusted to a completely new way of doing things.
+Email messages with reading assignments and prompts for short essays and phone or Zoom conversations for one-on-one “office hours” may be perfectly good ways to stay connected during a short term campus closure.
 If you do want to try something new, Educational Technology is here to help.
 Our best advice, however, is to keep it simple.

 Unexpected campus closures happen.
 When we plan ahead and respond with simple, reasonable, compassionate, and flexible solutions, we can help mitigate the impact of unexpected campus closures on our students’ academic progress.